|The Woodlice of Nottinghamshire|

 On the positive side, there is much to be said in favour of recording Woodlice.
 As invertebrates go, identification is limited to below 60 species, they can be found in any location type and throughout the year.
 Only in extremely cold conditions, will they become more difficult to find as they move deeper into the substrate to avoid hard frosts.

 Until a few years ago, we had done very little work on Woodlice ourselves, but within a few months recorded the pink Androniscus dentiger (Rosy Woodlouse) and Armadillidium depressum as new to Nottinghamshire during 2013.

 In early 2016 Derek Whiteley added Trichoniscoides albidus to the county list, from sites near Newark and in September 2016 we recorded Armadillidium nasatum from Southwell Garden Centre and from the site of the former Bilsthorpe Colliery in July 2017.
-Two other recent county additions, include Haplopthalmus danicus and Haplopthalmus mengii, both coming in 2017.
+Two other recent county additions, include Haplopthalmus danicus and Haplopthalmus mengii, both coming in 2017 and confirmed Trichoniscus provisorius in the county in early 2018.
 More species must surely be awaiting discovery.

 |The two species which everyone knows are Oniscus